Reading the Bible using typology is the art of discovering

 (person, thing, attribute, action) like?"

-adjectives you come up with to describe it/him/her, the movements they make, the places
+adjectives you come up with to describe it/him/her, the movements they

-else in Scripture this person, thing, attribute, action is mentioned, and
+where else in Scripture this person, thing, attribute, or action is

 As an example,

 let's take Melchizedek.
 We know about him that:

 of the God Most High

 - he offered bread

 Jerusalem (Jerusalem means "Peace")

 - Abraham paid

 an obvious type of the antitype Christ, Who is the High Priest